|COVID19 Update|| IMPORTANT NOTICE-|

-Masses will continue to be broadcast via webcam from Donaghmore and Pomeroy.
-See menu option "Mass on Webcam" for times and links.
+Masses will be broadcast via webcam from Donaghmore, Galbally and Pomeroy.
+See menu option "Mass on Webcam" for links to webcams in each Church.

 A Brief History of St. John the Baptist Church, Galbally By Charlie Donnelly